Hair Analysis and Saliva Testing in Madison, WI or By Mail

 is also rare for a disturbance in the utilization or activity of a

-example, vitamin C affects iron absorption and reduces copper
+example, vitamin C plays a well-established vital role in the body's ability to absorb iron absorption and also reduces copper

 retention.
 Boron and iron influence the status of vitamin B2.
 Vitamin